google/zetasql/docs/timestamp_functions.md

 SELECT PARSE_TIMESTAMP("%c", "Thu Dec 25 07:30:00 2008");
 ```

-When using `PARSE_TIMESTAMP`, keep the following in mind:
+The following additional considerations apply when using the `PARSE_TIMESTAMP`
+function:

 + Unspecified fields.
 Any unspecified field is initialized from `1970-01-01
   00:00:00.0`.
 This initialization value uses the time zone specified by the